What Is The Transition State In A Chemical Reaction

 Catalysis Research

 Understanding the transition state is particularly important in catalysis research.
 Catalysts work by lowering the activation energy of a reaction, and this is typically achieved by stabilizing the transition state.
-Researchers are actively working on designing new catalysts that bind more strongly to the transition state, thereby accelerating the reaction.
+So researchers are actively working on designing new catalysts that bind more strongly to the transition state, thereby accelerating the reaction.
 This involves using computational methods to predict the structure of the transition state and then designing catalyst molecules that complement this structure.

 Single-Molecule Studies